happyrobotstudio/ComedyStoreVR/README.md

 Get Unity Hub
 https://unity3d.com/get-unity/download

-Visit this link in Chrome to install 2017.4.28f1 unityhub://2017.4.28f1/e3a0f7dd2097
+Visit this link in Chrome to install the correct unity version unityhub://2017.4.28f1/e3a0f7dd2097

-Clone this repository & Open as a new project in 2017.4.28f1
+Clone this repository & Open as Project in Unity Hub (with 2017.4.28f1)

 Open the Scenes/Home scene